-1.1.6 Changes from standard web2c
+1.1.6 No longer web2c

 The LuaMeta $T_EX$ codebase is not dependent on the web2c framework.
 The interaction with the file system and tds is up to Lua.
 There still might be traces but eventually the code base should be lean and mean.
-The MetaPost library is coded in cweb and in order to be independent from related tools, conversion to C is done with a Lua script ran by, surprise, LuaMeta $T_EX$ .
+The MetaPost library is coded in cweb and in order to be independent from related tools, conversion to C is done with a Lua script ran by, surprise, LuaMetaTFX.